Training-free Uncertainty Guidance for Complex Visual Tasks with MLLMs: Related Work

-\textbf{Uncertainty in MLLMs.} Uncertainty quantification is a cornerstone of building reliable machine learning systems.
-In both LLMs and MLLMs, entropy serves as a key indicator of model uncertainty, where higher values often correlate with hallucinations and incorrect predictions~\citep{kadavath2022language,chen2024context,leng2024mitigating}.
-While previous work has primarily used this for post-hoc hallucination detection, we propose a novel, training-free framework that instead uses entropy as a proactive signal to actively guide the model's decision-making process on complex visual tasks.
+\textbf{Uncertainty in MLLMs.} Uncertainty quantification is fundamental for building reliable models.
+In LLMs and MLLMs, entropy~\cite{shannon1948mathematical} is a key indicator of uncertainty, with higher entropy correlating with hallucinations and incorrect predictions~\cite{kadavath2022language,chen2024context,leng2024mitigating}.
+Prior work has primarily used uncertainty for post-hoc hallucination detection, whereas we introduce a novel, training-free framework that employs entropy as a proactive signal to guide decision-making in complex visual tasks.